nihlaeth/WhiteRabbot/README.md

 leave the data in states that are allowed.

-At this point we'll probably introduce the notions of a requesting User (who must match the Person who currently owns the task) and a Schedule (N Users belong to one Schedule, they can retrieve Shifts from that Schedule, Modifications must pertain to users and shifts from that Schedule)
+At this point we'll probably introduce the notions of a requesting User (who must match the Person who currently owns the task) and link the Schedule to the Shifts.
+(N Users belong to one Schedule, they can retrieve Shifts from that Schedule, Modifications must pertain to users and shifts from that Schedule.)

 ### The Telegram interface layer